 In recent years, researchers have sought to identify ALA’s direct health benefits.
 For instance, a 2012 study published in the American Journal of Clinical Nutrition found that dietary intake of ALA correlated with a modest reduction in the risk of cardiovascular disease, and that every 1 gram per day of ALA consumed was associated with a 10% lower risk of fatal coronary heart disease.
 It should be noted that the authors of this study were uncertain to whether the benefit was attributable to ALA, or to EPA produced from consumed ALA.

 In another study of patients with high blood pressure given a high-flax diet (which is high in ALA) or a placebo, those who consumed large amounts of flax had significantly lower blood pressures than the placebo group after 6 months, with reductions of 15 mm Hg (systolic) and 7 mm Hg (diastolic).
-However, the study didn’t examine whether people not already suffering from hypertension would achieve similar benefits.

 EPA (eicosapentaenoic acid) is a long-chain omega-3 that is used by the body to reduce inflammation.